 Created by EdAppExplore the course

 Hazard Communication Awareness is an employee training course by BIS Safety Software that focuses on bringing awareness about the dangers of chemical exposure and communicating GHS and OSHA hazard communication standards to protect workers from these risks.
-This online course helps workers learn how to determine hazards, how to use safety data sheets, and how to add labels and warning signs.
+This online course helps workers learn how to determine hazards, how to use safety data sheets, MSDS, and how to add labels and warning signs.
 Your workers can also expect a quick overview of potential physical hazards and long-term health effects of chemical exposure, including organ damage, reproductive problems, weakened immune system, asthma, and even cancer.
 At the end of the course, your employees can take an assessment and if they achieve a passing mark of 80% or higher, they’ll be able to download and print their certificate of completion.

 Created by BIS Safety SoftwareExplore the course

-Designed by 360training, the GHS and OSHA Hazardous Communication course contains general information about hazard communication standards and chemical hazard prevention methods used by workers in the construction, automotive, manufacturing, pharmaceutical, and healthcare industries.
+Designed by 360training, the GHS and OSHA Hazardous Communication course contains general information about hazard communication standards and chemical safety hazard prevention methods used by workers in the construction, automotive, manufacturing, pharmaceutical, and healthcare industries.
 Some of the topics covered in this 1-hour online course include the Globally Harmonized System, hazardous materials, labels, safety data sheets, hazard controls, and HAZCOM terminology.
 While this course isn’t free, it’s been created specifically for easy self-paced learning.
 You can also look forward to other perks like being able to save progress as you go and 24/7 access to 360training’s customer support.

 Created by 360trainingExplore the course

-OSHA requires all employees exposed to chemical hazards to be properly informed on potential risks and safety protocols.
+OSHA requires all employees exposed to chemical hazards to be properly informed on potential risks as well as safety and health protocols.
 With OSHA Education Center’s GHS and Hazard Communication Online Course, you can provide your workers with relevant hazard communication and site safety training.
 The lessons tackle topics such as basic OSHA requirements for hazard communication, GHS labeling requirements, GHS pictograms, and hazardous chemical inventories, all needed to comply with regulatory standards.
 A huge advantage of this training course is that your workers can email an OSHA Education Center course trainer anytime for questions or concerns.
 But do note that once learners begin their online training, they’ll have a limit of 180 days to complete the entire course.

 Created by OSHA Education CenterExplore the course

 Divided into two parts, the Hazard Communication course by eSafety dives into how hazard communication works, its regulatory systems, and its alignment with the GHS.
 It’s also been recently updated to include the regulation changes that OSHA put in place in 2012, which can be found in the OSHA standard 1910.1200.
-Through this comprehensive course, you’ll learn about specific topics like fire and explosion hazards, corrosive substances, toxicological information, protective equipment, fire-fighting measures, and first-aid measures.
+Through this comprehensive course, you’ll learn about specific topics like combustible materials and explosion hazards, corrosive substances, toxicological information, protective equipment, fire-fighting measures, and first-aid measures.
 Overall, the lessons aim to increase your knowledge regarding chemical hazards, classification systems, and basic protection methods to ensure the safe handling of chemicals.

 Created by eSafetyExplore the course